kubernetes-sigs/security-profiles-operator/Usage.md

 ## Features

 - Enables use of `ConfigMap` to store seccomp profiles.
-- Synchronises seccomp profiles across all nodes.
+- Synchronizes seccomp profiles across all nodes.

 ## How To